seng438-winter-2022/seng438-a3-AzlanAmjad/Assignment3-Report.md

 ## Test Suite Development

+We will design new unit tests for the **DataUtilities** and **Range** classes so we can increase their code coverage.
+The new adequacy criteria are listed below.

+Minimum coverage:
+- 90% statement coverage
+- 70% branch coverage
+- 60% method coverage

+To begin, we will document a testing plan.

+Our group will split the two classes among two subgroups, two individuals will on work on increasing the code coverage of one class.
+We plan on helping each other where necessary.

+The adequacy criteria includes statement, branch, and method coverage.
+When analyzing the code coverage, we can look at multiple control flow criteria, including statement/instruction/line, decision/branch, condition, and even path coverage.

+From our studies we know that Modified Condition-Decision Criterion (MC/DC) subsumes all other testing criterion, including branch and statement coverage.
+And branch coverage subsumes statement coverage.
+Therefore if we are able to achieve 100% MC/DC coverage we can assume we have achieved 100% coverage for all other control flow metrics.

+To reach the adequacy criteria, we plan to develop tests which on the MC/DC coverage and branch coverage, this was we will be able to reach the needed coverages for statement, and method.

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage